cNoveron/ERC20-Token-Rewards/README.md

 # Pedro's List

-An aplication much like Uber, but instead of trips you'll get household services.
+The Uber for household services.

-What kind of services?
+### What kind of services?

 :electric_plug: Electricians

-:ribbon: House cleaners

 :shower: Plumbers